AdamGoldsmith/cloud-gitlab/README.md

 cd ~/gcp
 ssh-keygen
 Generating public/private rsa key pair.
-Enter file in which to save the key (/home/tony/.ssh/id_rsa): ./id_rsa Enter passphrase (empty for no passphrase):
+Enter file in which to save the key (/home/user/.ssh/id_rsa): ./id_rsa Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
 Your identification has been saved in ./id_rsa.
 Your public key has been saved in ./id_rsa.pub.
 The key fingerprint is:
-SHA256:1YP0ULXqssHeCO8Yc2sCsOUWAvj6aSfIcVynRRN06nM tony@CPX-ZL3E87HNB8M
+SHA256:1YP0ULXqssHeCO8Yc2sCsOUWAvj6aSfIcVynRRN06nM user@workstation
 The key's randomart image is:
 +---[RSA 2048]----+
 | .    .o..o....  |